alex-ozdemir/alex-ozdemir.github.io/_posts/2016-08-08-unsafe-in-rust-public-escape.md

 magic address into the field, then we know that this safety condition doesn't escape the public interface.

-Of course, we haven't verify that the safety condition is actually met ---  we don't know whether the address `0xb8000` can actually be written to, and we definitely don't know that the address gives the correct location of the VGA Buffer.
-All we can say is that no verification conditions escape the public interface of `VGA`.
+Of course, we haven't verified that the safety condition is actually met ---  we don't know whether the address `0xb8000` can actually be written to, and we definitely don't know that the address gives the correct location of the VGA Buffer.
+All we can say is that no safety conditions escape the public interface of `VGA`.

-This asymmetry is important: **If verification conditions escape a public interface then there must be a violation of the Abstraction Safety Contract, but a lack of escape does not prove that the ASC is upheld.**
+This asymmetry is important: **If safety conditions escape a public interface then there must be a violation of the Abstraction Safety Contract, but a lack of escape does not prove that the ASC is upheld.**

 Hopefully by now you have some intuition for what public escape is, and have a good understanding of why it's problematic for safety conditions to escape.
 In